TadeoPariani/DataBaseGenerator/app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the proyect.

-You have to loggin using 'Todler' as username and '1234' as password
+You have to login using 'Todler' as username and '1234' as password

-Now you can create database models and theirs atributes using a simple Form
+Now you can create database models and their atributes using a simple Form

-Desarrollado por Tadeo Pariani, Joaquin Peralta Y Guillermo Schwartz
+Developed by Tadeo Pariani, Joaquin Peralta Y Guillermo Schwartz

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.